GiangThanhDat/health-care-site-test/README.md

-Got it!
-Here's an updated version of the README indicating that you didn't manage to solve the issue yet:

----

 # Health Care Site Test

 This project is a **Next.js** application designed to showcase a basic health care website with some test features.
 The application utilizes **TypeScript** and **Tailwind CSS** for styling, providing a clean and responsive design.